Brett-Tanner/Journal/Nov_22.md

     - anything you define on "this" is available to any action in the controller
     - you can also declare specific value attributes to listen to for changes like "static values = { count: {type: Number, default: 0} }"
       - then you can define a function to be called on any change in the form "countValueChanged"
+    - if you want to declare a constant for use in the controller, do it between the import and export using const

 - Class Attributes
   - If you want to use the same controller to toggle different classes based on the element, set them on the element with "data-toggle-change-class="class_name""